VestureSDK/Vesture/docs/docs/Mediator/Overrides/override-Crucible.Mediator.Commands.md

 ---

-The namespace <xref:Ingot.Mediator.Commands> includes classes and interfaces to handle the mediator event use case with <xref:Ingot.Mediator.Commands.ICommand> as contract and <xref:Ingot.Mediator.Commands.CommandHandler`1> as handler.
+The namespace <xref:Vesture.Mediator.Commands> includes classes and interfaces to handle the mediator event use case with <xref:Vesture.Mediator.Commands.ICommand> as contract and <xref:Vesture.Mediator.Commands.CommandHandler`1> as handler.

 Commands represent actions or operations that trigger state changes in the system that do not require a response